Meet the Photographer

 A woman with long blonde hair in a blue dress and wide-brimmed hat standing next to a seated man with a beard, wearing a brown hat, both looking thoughtfully into the distance.

-• Produce travel brochures.
-Remember these?
-You know — sheets of paper with words and pictures printed on them.
+• Produce travel brochures… you know — sheets of paper with words and pictures printed on them.

-In between the Utah Travel Council jobs, I produced a summer events program for the southern Utah town of Brian Head, whose economic engine — Brian Head Resort — had suffered through severe financial setbacks in the 80’s.
-The summer program is thriving now…winter’s doing fine, too.
+In between tourism jobs, I produced a dynamic summer events program for Brian Head, the southern Utah town whose economic engine — Brian Head Resort — had suffered through severe financial setbacks in the 80’s.

 Two men smiling and standing behind a table with books, and framed pictures at an indoor event.

+with an iPhone 16 Pro as backup.
 So no matter what you throw at me, I can “shoot” it.
-Except maybe a moose.

 See comments in the Praise link